 Bank With Your Broker

 Most people keep their bank and brokerage services separate: Your bank is for checking and savings, and your brokerage firm is for long-term investments.
-But cash management accounts offer everything you need for day-to-day banking in a brokerage account—with several advantages over traditional banks.
+But cash management accounts offer everything you need for day-to-day banking in a brokerage account.
+While cash management accounts have several advantages over traditional banks, there are some tradeoffs.

 What Is a Cash Management Account?